 Having said all that, retinol can irritate the skin and make it red and try.
 One needs to ease into the retinol treatment.
 Once the skin adjusts to retinol, its' full power is revealed.
-The best strategy doff using retinol would be starting with a low % of 0.25% (equivalent to tertian 0.025%), gradually increasing application frequency, and % to 0.5% retinol, which would and equal to 0.05% tretinoin.
+The best strategy for using retinol would be starting with 0.25% (equivalent to retinoic acid 0.025%), gradually increasing application frequency, and using 0.5% retinol, equal to 0.05% retinoic acid

-Excellent addition to any retinol cream is niacinamide.
-Niacinamide in the right amount is synergistic to retinol, helping with skin texture, clogged pores.
-Niacinamide will also be usual at reducing amalgamation, reducing the redness and dryness induced by some of the retinol.
+An excellent addition to any retinol cream is niacinamide.
+Niacinamide in the right amount is synergistic with retinol, helping with skin texture and clogged pores.
+Niacinamide will also help reduce amalgamation, reducing the redness and dryness induced by retinol.

 Ten best tips for retinol users

 - Start with a small amount (pea-sized amount to the whole face).

 - Touch 6 points on the face, and spread the cream in a circular motion.

 - Never apply retinol on the folds of the nose and chin.